Masttro vs Addepar: Family Office Software for Complex Wealth in 2026

 3. Massive custodian connectivity

-Addepar connects to thousands of institutions—far more than any competitor.
-For families with accounts across numerous custodians, brokerages, and alternative investment managers, this connectivity reduces manual data entry.
+Addepar is commonly evaluated for breadth of connectivity.
+For families with accounts across multiple custodians, brokerages, and alternative investment managers, this can reduce manual data entry.

 4. Trading platform